Sultanah Nur Zahirah: Social contributions

 She is also the Chancellor of Universiti Sultan Zainal Abidin (UniSZA) and Universiti Malaysia Terengganu (UMT).

-Another important accomplishment is the Tadika An Nur, a well established pre-school in Terengganu pioneered by Seri Paduka Baginda Tuanku.
+Another important accomplishment is the Tadika An Nur, a well established pre-school in Terengganu pioneered by the Sultanah.
 This pre-school prospered when she planned to give an early form of education for her children.
 She is currently the Patron of Tadika An Nur which has now been opened to the public.

 Awards and recognitions

-Tuanku Nur Zahirah was conferred with an honorary doctorate in management at a special convocation of Universiti Malaysia Terengganu in 2006.
-She received the degree from Tuanku Mizan, who was the university's chancellor.
+Sultanah Nur Zahirah was conferred with an honorary doctorate in management at a special convocation of Universiti Malaysia Terengganu in 2006.
+She received the degree from Sultan Mizan, who was the university's chancellor.
 In her speech at the event, she urged the people of Terengganu to take the initiative to emulate the excellent accomplishments of past Muslim scholars in fields of knowledge, especially in science and technology.